 The Best Toddler Carriers For Travel

-Here’s our guide to help you choose the best baby carrier for toddlers to suit your personal needs.
-I’ve started with our top picks and a short guide to toddler carriers and how to choose one that’s right for you.
+Here’s our guide to help you choose the best baby carrier for travel to suit your personal needs.
+I’ve started with our top picks, plus a short guide to toddler carriers and how to choose one that’s right for you.
 Feel free to use the table of contents below to go straight to the toddler carrier reviews.

 Types of Toddler Carriers

 A baby wrap is the simplest of carriers for toddlers and is most often used for newborns or infants.
 It is essentially a long piece of fabric that you wrap around yourself and your child.
 Just because it’s simple in its design, doesn’t mean it’s the easiest!
 The complexity of tying the wrap can turn some people off.
 A woven wrap, as opposed to a stretchy wrap, is the safest and best option for a younger, lighter toddler.

 The most popular type of toddler carrier is the soft structured carrier.
 It comes with heavily padded shoulder straps and a padded waistband with a soft pouch to support your child.
 The ergonomic design and adjustable fit generally make them the most comfortable of all the carriers.
 You can wear the carrier with your child forward-facing or on your back.

 Backpack carriers are the gold standard for hiking trips, but can also be used for long days strolling through the city.
 Backpack carriers have a framed seat that your child sits in on your back.
 The build of a quality backpack carrier allows for proper weight distribution, so your body isn’t in agony after a day of walking around.